e-sensing/pysits/README.md

 ## 📚 Learn more

 To learn all about `sits`, including its concepts, API, and real-world examples, we recommend accessing the [official sits book](https://e-sensing.github.io/sitsbook/).
 The book provides examples in both R and Python.
-Additional simple [examples](./examples) can also be found in the examples directory.

 ## 🤝 Contributing